-- Methodology is applicable only on non-federally owned forestland within the U.S. - The methodology applies to lands that are subject to commercial timber harvesting activities by entities owning or controlling timber rights on forestland under a forest management plan.

-- Private or NGO ownerships must be certified by FSC, SFI, or ATFS or become certified within one year of the project Start Date. - Public non-federal ownerships must: - be certified by FSC, SFI, or ATFS or become certified within one year of the project Start Date; or - have its forest management plan sanctioned by a unit of elected government officials within a state, or a state agency, or a federal agency; - and have its forest management plan updated at minimum every 10 years. - Use of non-native species is prohibited where adequately stocked native stands were converted for forestry or other land uses after 1997. - Draining or flooding of wetlands is prohibited. - The project must demonstrate an increase in on-site stocking levels above the baseline condition for the entire Crediting Period. - There may be no leakage above de minimis levels through activity shifting to other lands owned, or under management control, by the timber rights owner outside the scope of the carbon project.
+- This methodology is applicable only on non-federally owned forestland within the United States - The methodology applies to lands that are subject to commercial timber harvesting activities by entities owning or controlling timber rights on forestland under a forest management plan. - Private or non-governmental organization ownerships must be certified by FSC, SFI, or ATFS or become certified within one year of the project Start Date. - All Tribal lands in the United States, except those lands that are managed or administered by the Bureau of Indian Affairs, are eligible under this methodology - Public non-federal ownerships must: - be certified by FSC, SFI, or ATFS or become certified within one year of the project Start Date; or - have its forest management plan sanctioned by a unit of elected government officials within a state, or a state agency, or a federal agency; - and have its forest management plan updated at minimum every 10 years. - Use of non-native species is prohibited where adequately stocked native stands were converted for forestry or other land uses after 1997. - Draining or flooding of wetlands is prohibited. - Project proponent must demonstrate its ownership or control of timber rights for a period not less than 12 months prior to the project start date - The project must demonstrate an increase in on-site stocking levels above the baseline condition by the end of the Crediting Period.